-The Borrowers are small, 15cm high humans who live in the English hinterland.
-They live out their lives in mouse-hole sized nooks in human homes, and survive by 'borrowing' all they need ...
+The Borrowers are small, fifteen-centimeter-high humans, who live in the English hinterland.
+They live out their lives in mouse-hole sized nooks in human houses, and survive by "borrowing" ...

 See full summary »

-The Borrowers are small, 15cm high humans who live in the English hinterland.
-They live out their lives in mouse-hole sized nooks in human homes, and survive by 'borrowing' all they need from the house and its inhabitants.
-This series follows young girl Arriety, and her parents Pod and Homily, as they are displaced from their home and try to find a new home, with the help of a human boy, George.
+The Borrowers are small, fifteen-centimeter-high humans, who live in the English hinterland.
+They live out their lives in mouse-hole sized nooks in human houses, and survive by "borrowing" all they need from the house and its inhabitants.
+This series follows young girl Arriety, and her parents Pod and Homily, as they are displaced from their house, and try to find a new one, with the help of a human boy, George.
 Written by

 Tony Lammens <email@example.com>